• Skip to primary navigation

 My family has been gluten-free for awhile now, but we're trying to go more and more grain-free to improve our gut health.
 We already have some great recipes for paleo cookies that we love like Chocolate Chunk Macadamia Cookies, Chocolate Mint Bars, Almond Joy Bars, and No-Bake Coconut Cookies, but I am thrilled to have this recipe for Spice Cookies from Naomi of Almost Bananas as a new treat.
 Besides being paleo, they are also autoimmune paleo which is a new diet that I will be writing about soon.

-It's tough to be on a on a healing diet or have food allergies during the holidays.
+It’s tough to be on a healing diet or have food allergies during the holidays.

 Not only do scrumptious goodies that harm you abound, but food also is associated with so many memories.